Vinen88/todo-list-django-react/README.md

 ## Lessions learned

 dont write your own auth from scratch use a library maybe try [Auth0 for react](https://auth0.com/blog/complete-guide-to-react-user-authentication/) next time. or in the future.
-Could also use [react auth kit](https://www.npmjs.com/package/react-auth-kit)
+Could also use [react auth kit](https://www.npmjs.com/package/react-auth-kit) first time mulligan I guess?

 ## known issues